-\ One of our product candidates is being studied in a clinical trial co-sponsored by the National Cancer Institute, or NCI, and in an investigator-initiated clinical trial, which means we have little control over the conduct of that trial.
+We have product candidates being studied in co-sponsored, investigator-initiated clinical trials, which means we have little control over the conduct of those trials.

-Our indoximod product candidate is being studied in a Phase 1/2 clinical trial co-sponsored by the National Cancer Institute.
+Our indoximod product candidate is being studied in two Phase 1/2 clinical trials with co-sponsors.
 We expect to continue to supply and otherwise support similar trials in the future.
 However, because we are not the sponsors of these trials, we do not control the protocols, administration or conduct of these trials and, as a result, are subject to risks associated with the way these types of trials are conducted, in particular should any problems arise.
 These risks include difficulties or delays in communicating with investigators or administrators, procedural delays and other timing issues and difficulties or differences in interpreting data.